alexanderem49/simple-exchange/docs/component-page-upgradeable.md

 ### swapIfCanTrade

-This function is responsible for executing the swap.
+This function is responsible for executing the exchange.
 It will try to find a counteroffer in the order book that will satisfy an offer.
 If an offer is found, the swap is then executed.
 Both seats will be exited after assets are successfully transferred.
 If an error occurs, no assets will be transferred, and both seats will fail.

 This method uses `swap` and `satisfies` methods from `@agoric/zoe/src/contractSupport` to execute the swap.

 The `swap` method tries to execute the swap between two seats.
 Both seats must satisfy wants of each other and keywords for both seats must match.
-If there is a surplus, it will remain with the original seat, for example if Alice gives 5 moolas and Bob wants only 3 moolas, Alice will retain 2 moolas.
+If there is a surplus, it will remain with the original seat, for example if Alice gives 5 moolas and Bob wants only 3 moolas, Alice will receive the 2 moolas back.
 If an error occurs, no assets will be transferred, and both seats will fail.
 Otherwise, both seats will be exited and assets will be successfully transferred.

 The `satisfies` method checks if the offer proposal satisfies the wants of the counteroffer.
 It will return true if the offer proposal satisfies the wants of the counteroffer, false otherwise.
-Like with example above, supluses are accounted.
+Like with example above, surpluses are accounted.
 In the exchange contract this method is called twice to check that wants of both seats can satisfy each other.

-Therefore, the exchange contract proprerly handles the surplus case, when one party gives more than the other party wants - the surplus will remain with the original seat.
-Example: if Alice wants to trade 5 moolas for 3 simoleans and Bob wants to trade 3 simoleans for 4 moolas, the contract will execute the trade and Alice will retain 1 moola.

 ```jsx
   // Execute swap with first satisfiable offer in the storage.